Stream5710/deck-flake/README.md

 ```sh
 $ nix --experimental-features 'nix-command flakes' run home-manager/master -- init --switch /path/to/this_repo
 ```
+> [!WARNING]
+> Do not create `~/.config/nix/nix.conf` as another way to enable flakes!
+Doing so will result in Home Manager activation error.

 After the initial activation, you can also use:
 ```sh
 $ cd /path/to/this_repo